The Mission in 4 Letters

 Pastor, we sincerely want to serve you, before we arrive, while we're with you, and especially, after we're gone.
 Four simple outcomes we're hoping for in the precious-little-time we'll have together the day we visit your District:

-1. Pastor-to-pastor, to come alongside you and your peers in a very informal, hang-out-together manner, prayerwalking your collective parish not just as fellow-pastors, but as friends—interceding for your community and its leadership according to 1 Timothy 2: 1-2.
+1. Pastor-to-pastor, to come alongside you and your peers in a very informal manner, prayerwalking your collective parish not just as fellow-pastors, but as friends—interceding for your community and its leadership according to 1 Timothy 2: 1-2.

 2. Leader-to-leader, to pray for your Representative and their staff, without media present, personally and confidentially, befitting the pastoral care they both need and appreciate, in an utterly post-partisan, Red + Blue = Purple manner.

 3. In the evening, as our schedule allows, to call together a multi-church meeting to share God's call to repentance-in-unity-as-friends with whomever you and your fellow pastors might gather to listen.

 4. After we're gone, to be a catalyst toward deeper real-life friendships among the pastors in your community, even as you gather to pray over your Representative on Election Eve, 11/5/18, in agreement with fellow pastors nationwide.